Aluminum18/Poly-Shinobi-Public-Information/README.md

 # Poly Shinobi
 A simple replicate of Sekiro combat mechanic.
-The project source code is set private because assets used in project is not allowed to distributed.
+The project source code is set private because paid assets used in project is not allowed to distributed.
 Please share your github account with me via email tranvietan08@gmail.com to get access to the repo.

 See game tutorial [here](https://youtu.be/Zh1bFNzlsxk) and gameplay [here](https://youtu.be/1nJys1QikOA)
 # Mechanic Content